 The plan was approved by the Te Pātaka o Rākaihautū/Banks Peninsula Community Board on Monday, 30 November 2020.
 Council also needed to give approval for the closure of Magazine Bay Marina, with this decision made on Thursday 28 January 2021.

 The first phase of the Naval Point – Te Nukutai o Tapoa Development Plan has been completed.
-The Council is currently scoping future work focussing on further marine access and pedestrian improvements.
+A significant upgrade of the recreation ground is also underway, with the new change pavilion construction expected to wrap up in April 2025.

-New shared facilities for both land and water-based sport and recreation, including a significant upgrade of the recreation ground facilities are also currently being explored.
+New shared facilities for both land and water-based sport and recreation are also currently being explored.

 The Naval Point Development Plan